TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

 ### Growth of a hash table

 Let's talk about the operation which require complexity `O(n)`.
 Which is the growth of our buckets, we don't have infinite memory we can't have infinite amount of buckets.
 We need to start somewhere but starting too big is also a waste of memory if we're only going to have a hash map that have `"Bryan"` in it.
-So to deal with this issue we simply start with a small array as our buckets, `10 buckets` for a starter with indexes from 0 to 9.
+So to deal with this issue we start with a small array as our buckets, `10 buckets` for a starter with indexes from 0 to 9.

 <div class="lesson-notes lesson-notes--tips" markdown="1">
   Most programming languages start with the default size of `16` because it's a power of 2, which help with some techniques for performance that require bit manipulation for indexes.
 But for this example, we will be using a starting size of 10.
 </div>

 How are we going to insert into those buckets when our hash function generates big numbers like 20353924?
-We simply make use of the modulo (%) operation `given any number modulo by 10 we will get a number in between 0 and 9`.
+We make use of the modulo (%) operation `given any number modulo by 10 we will get a number in between 0 and 9`.
 For example, If are we to find where the value `"Manon"` gonna land, in what bucket, then we do the following:
 ![hashing using hash code and modular operation example](./project_hash_map/imgs/01.png)

 <div class="lesson-notes lesson-notes--tips" markdown="1">